Arctic policy of the European Union: The EU Arctic Policy

 The European Union does not have observer status within the Arctic Council.
 This has previously been blocked by Canada because of European Union import and trade bans on seal products.
-Lately Russia have been reluctant to invite the European Union as an observer as well, mainly due to European Union sanctions towards Russia for the 2014 annexation of Crimea.
+Lately, Russia has been reluctant to invite the European Union as an observer as well, mainly due to European Union sanctions towards Russia for the 2014 annexation of Crimea.
 Since the Russian invasion of Ukraine, the European Union has increased the scope of its sanctions to unprecedented levels, possibly making it harder for the EU to be accepted into the Arctic Council as an observer state.